DeFlanko/HA-CM1200/README.md

-# Netgear CM1200 MQTT Discovery Scraper
+# Netgear CM1200 Home Assistant MQTT Scraper

-Monitor your Netgear CM1200 cable modem in Home Assistant—no custom component or YAML required!
-This project uses a Python script to scrape your modem's status page and publish all stats (including channels, SNR, power, frequencies, OFDM/OFDMA, system status, and uptime) to your MQTT broker, with **full Home Assistant MQTT Discovery support**.
+Monitor your Netgear CM1200 cable modem in Home Assistant This project scrapes your modem’s web interface and publishes all status, channel, and event log data to your MQTT broker using Home Assistant MQTT Discovery.
+**Home Assistant will automatically create all sensors for you!**

 ---

 ## Features

-**Full MQTT Discovery:** All sensors (including per-channel) are created automatically in Home Assistant
+- **Automatic MQTT Discovery:** All modem stats, channels, and event log sensors are auto-created in Home Assistant.
-  - All columns from each channel table (Downstream, Upstream, OFDM, OFDMA) are scraped Published as individual MQTT sensors (e.g. `sensor.cm1200_ds_channel_1_lock_status`) and included as attributes in the all-stats sensor (`sensor.cm1200_all_stats`)
+- **Full Modem Status:** Downstream, upstream, OFDM/OFDMA channels, SNR, power, frequencies, system status, uptime, and the full event log.
+- **Event Log Table:** Full event log published as a sensor attribute, ideal for dashboard table cards.
-- Simple Python script—runs externally (PC, Raspberry Pi, server, etc).
+- **Simple Python scripts:** Run externally on PC, Raspberry Pi, server, or container.
-- 100% compatible with Home Assistant OS, Supervised, Container, and Core.
+- **No Home Assistant YAML or custom component required.**
+- **Secure:** No additional software installed on your Home Assistant instance.

 ---

 ## How It Works

-1. The Python script (run externally) logs into your modem and scrapes its status page.
+1. The Python script(s) log in to your modem and scrape its status and event log pages.
-2. The script publishes sensor values and Home Assistant MQTT Discovery configs to your MQTT broker.
+2. They publish sensor values and MQTT Discovery configs to your MQTT broker.
-3. Home Assistant (with MQTT integration enabled) **auto-creates all sensors** for you.
+3. Home Assistant (with MQTT integration enabled) **auto-creates all sensors**—no YAML or manual configuration needed.
-4. You add the sensors to your dashboards and automations—no YAML or files in Home Assistant required!
+4. You add the sensors to your dashboards and automations.

+---

-## Why External?
+## Why Run Externally?

-Home Assistant OS and add-ons do **not** support installing Python packages or browsers securely.
+Home Assistant OS and add-ons **cannot** install Python or browsers securely.
-By running this script on another machine, you get:
+Running this script on another machine provides:
 - Maximum reliability and security
-- No risk to your Home Assistant instance
+- Zero risk to your Home Assistant instance
 - No manual YAML maintenance

 ---

 ## Prerequisites

-- A working MQTT broker (e.g., [Mosquitto](https://mosquitto.org/)) accessible to Home Assistant.
+- A working MQTT broker (e.g., [Mosquitto](https://mosquitto.org/)), accessible to Home Assistant.
-- Python 3 on a machine that can reach your modem and the MQTT broker.
+- Python 3.8+ on a machine that can reach your modem and MQTT broker.
-- Home Assistant's [MQTT integration](https://www.home-assistant.io/integrations/mqtt/) enabled and configured.
+- Home Assistant’s [MQTT integration](https://www.home-assistant.io/integrations/mqtt/) enabled and configured.

+> [!TIP]
+> ### Lovalace Examples
+> - I used [flex-table-card](https://github.com/custom-cards/flex-table-card) for the examples in the lovalace folder

 ---